Kelly Rice, Ph.D.

 - MS in Health and Exercise Science: University of Oklahoma

 Kelly Rice, is the primary advisor and professor for the Health and Wellness concentration in the Physical Activity and Health program.
 Her classes prepare students with an in-depth knowledge of the role of program planning and behavior theory in the development of health programs designed to improve both individual and community health.
 Dr. Rice’s professional experience began at the Missoula City-County Health Department, working in tobacco control and active living.
 Her research involves examining the link between physical activity and obesity in young children; the association between physical activity and nutrition-related policies and practices on health behaviors in preschool children in family child-care homes.
-Dr. Rice has and is currently working on the use of community based participatory research strategies to support physical activity in diverse communities and well as using the outdoor natural environment for physical activity promotion and obesity treatment in adolescents.
+Dr. Rice has and is currently working on the use of community based participatory research strategies to support physical activity in diverse communities as well as using the outdoor natural environment for physical activity promotion and obesity treatment in adolescents.
 Her experience as an obesity prevention practitioner combined with her research experience and teaching, provides her with a unique perspective on promotion of activity by children.

 Personal interests include skiing, biking, running, hiking and just about anything outside and active.